Scottish literature in the Middle Ages: High Middle Ages

 It is possible that more Middle Irish literature was written in Medieval Scotland than is often thought, but has not survived because the Gaelic literary establishment of eastern Scotland died out before the fourteenth century.
-Thomas Owen Clancy has argued that the Lebor Bretnach, the so-called "Irish Nennius", was written in Scotland, and probably at the monastery in Abernethy, but this text survives only from manuscripts preserved in Ireland.
+Although surviving only from manuscripts preserved in Ireland, Thomas Owen Clancy has argued that the Lebor Bretnach, the so-called "Irish Nennius", was written in Scotland, and probably at the monastery in Abernethy.
 Other literary works that have survived include that of the prolific poet Gille Brighde Albanach.
 His Heading for Damietta (c.
 1218) dealt with his experiences of the Fifth Crusade.

-The twelfth century, a period that saw the arrival of new religious orders and changes in the structure of the church, was the highpoint of Scottish hagiography.
+The twelfth century, a period that saw the arrival of new religious orders and changes in the structure of the church, was the high point of Scottish hagiography.
 There was a proliferation of Latin lives of the saints, often venerating early Celtic and Scottish figures, and the creation or embellishment of foundations myths for religious centres including St. Andrews, Glasgow and Dunkeld.
 Many earlier saints' lives are preserved in the Aberdeen Breviary (1509–10), compiled for William Elphinstone, Archbishop of Aberdeen.

 In the thirteenth century, French flourished as a literary language and produced the Roman de Fergus, the earliest piece of non-Celtic vernacular literature to survive from Scotland.
 Many other stories in the Arthurian Cycle, written in French and preserved only outside Scotland, are thought by some scholars, including D. D. R. Owen, to have been written in Scotland.
 There is some Norse literature from areas of Scandinavian settlement, such as the Northern and Western Isles.
 The famous Orkneyinga Saga however, although it pertains to the Earldom of Orkney, was written in Iceland.
 In addition to French, Latin was a literary language with works that include the "Carmen de morte Sumerledi", a poem which exults the victory of the citizens of Glasgow over Somairle mac Gilla Brigte, and the "Inchcolm Antiphoner", a hymn in praise of St. Columba.